Foam for Making Shoes

-Memory foam is a variation of polyurethane with additional chemicals which increase its viscosity and density.
+Memory foam is a variation of polyurethane foam with additional chemicals that increase its viscosity and density.
 Memory foam has the feature of a very slow return rate.
 Watch out, memory foam may freeze into a solid block in cold weather boots.

 Closed cell foam is exactly that; the individual cells are closed or sealed, not allowing the foam’s internal gas to escape.

 Closed cell foam is generally denser than open cell foam.
 The stretchability and hardness of the plastic material, combined with the size of the cells, determines the density of the foam.
 Midsoles of shoes are all made from closed cell foam. (midsole foam is covered further in our article Outsole Design.)
 The most common closed cell foams include EVA (ethyl vinyl acetate), PE (Polyethylene), SBR (Styrene butadiene rubber), PU (Polyurethane), Latex, and Neoprene.
-Each has their own useful properties.
+Each has its own useful properties and will be explained below.
 EVA foam is used for backing mesh materials.
 A 2mm sheet of EVA will make the fabric waterproof.
 Neoprene and SBR are used when elastic properties are required.
 Latex is common for collar linings.
 PE foam is very light, but not so durable, so its use is limited.

 How to Measure Foam Density: